Security risks of cloud migration

 - The application is subject to fluctuating loads over time, which can make the elasticity of the cloud more attractive.

-- Prioritize applications that are not business-critical to ensure your first migrations are successful.
-When you gain more experience, migrate your business-critical apps.
+- Prioritize non-business-critical applications to ensure your first migrations are successful.
+As you gain more experience, consider migrating your business-critical apps.

 Consider which deployment and pricing model is most suitable for your workloads: